Skip to content

 Gonorrhea: What You Should Know

-Gonorrhea, colloquially also known as the clap, is one of the most common sexually transmitted infections worldwide.
-It is caused by the bacterium Neisseria gonorrhoeae and affects people of all ages – often without immediately noticeable symptoms.
-However, if left untreated, the clap can have serious health consequences.
+Gonorrhea, colloquially also known as clap, is one of the most common sexually transmitted infections worldwide.
+It is caused by the bacterium Neisseria gonorrhoeae and affects people of all age groups – often without immediately noticeable symptoms.
+If left untreated, clap can have serious health consequences.

 Transmission routes